 The most complicated issues are unwanted sounds that are not continuous.
 These sounds could include anything from a plane flying overhead to someone whistling while people talk.
 It is harder to pinpoint these sounds.
 A spectrogram is used so the audio expert can see and hear the unwanted sound allowing the expert more options for removal.

 Use of a Spectrogram

 A spectrogram shows both the frequency content of a recording and the level of those frequencies over time.
-It may be the most helpful tool to an Audio Expert because it presents all sound throughout the recording in one view.
-The spectrogram allows the expert to identify and address individual unwanted sound in the recording.
+It may be the most helpful tool for an audio expert because it presents all sound throughout the recording in one view.
+The spectrogram allows the expert to identify and address individual unwanted sounds in the recording.
 With the right software, these individual sounds can be selected and removed without affecting any other part of the recording.
-It is important to remember that there is a right and a wrong way to do this, which is why only a trained Audio Forensic Expert should be hired to complete an enhancement for use in court.
+It is important to remember that there is a right and a wrong way to do this, which is why only a trained audio forensic expert should be hired to complete enhancement for use in court.

 The Role of Artifacts

 When processing audio, it can be easy to introduce artifacts to the recording.
 Artifacts are unwanted noise that is produced from various processing and compression techniques.
 Considering the goal of an audio enhancement is to eliminate extraneous noise, introducing artifacts is the exact opposite of what you want when working with a recording.
 Many things can introduce artifacts, but the simplest way to describe the cause is over-processing.
 By over-processing, I mean using extreme settings within individual audio tools.

 For example, I often work with audio evidence that is extremely quiet.
 This often requires a gain increase of portions where only voice content exists.
 If the gain is increased too much, it can cause clipping of the audio output.
 When this occurs, the edges of the waveform are essentially clipped off, producing a distorted and noisy audio signal.
 The end result is a less intelligible voice than the original, essentially defeating the purpose of the whole process.